 Using Type-C power on devices

 If you want to use Type-C power which provides up to 3A at 5V (note: this is different to the USB Power Delivery capabilities) you will need to monitor the voltages at the CC lines to perform power detection.
-This can be achieved by either using an ADC or using a IC To manage the CC detection for you.
-Table 4-25 in the USB Spec covers the voltages that represent the power sources capabilities. note: the capabilities of a host may change while connected so this needs to be monitored throughout the connection.
+This can be achieved by either using an ADC to measure the CC lines (or using a IC such as the one discussed further down to manage the CC detection for you).
+Table 4-36 in the USB Spec (version 2.0) covers the voltages that represent the power sources capabilities. note: the capabilities of a host may change while connected so this needs to be monitored throughout the connection.

 note: there are many out of spec legacy cables available that have the wrong CC pull-up resistor, this leads them to advertising the wrong power capabilities of the charger or host.